CSnackerman/CSnackerman/README.md

 ### 👨‍💻 About Me:
 I am an unemployed based in St. Louis, MO.
 I have a passion for games and code, and love to create innovative solutions.

-- 🔭 I'm currently working on Rhyme Remarks
+- 🔭 I'm currently working on Bobber Blitz
-- 🌱 I'm currently learning MongoDB.
+- 🌱 I'm currently learning Supabase & PostgreSQL.
 - 👯 I'm looking to collaborate on games and websites.
 - 🤔 I'm looking for help with artwork/application assets.
 - 💬 Ask me about 3D graphics programming.